observIQ/stanza/CONTRIBUTING.md

 ## Any tips for building operators?
 We highly recommend that developers take advantage of [helpers](operator/helper) when building their operators.
 Helpers are structs that help satisfy common behavior shared across many operators.
 By embedding these structs, you can skip having to satisfy certain aspects of the `operator` and `config` interfaces.

-For example, almost all operators should embed the [BasicOperator](operator/helper/basic_operator.go) helper, as it provides simple functionality for returning a operator id and operator type.
+For example, almost all operators should embed the [BasicOperator](operator/helper/basic_operator.go) helper, as it provides simple functionality for returning an operator id and operator type.

 ```go
 // ExampleOperator is a basic operator, with a basic lifecycle, that consumes